United States Army North: World War II

 The breakthrough was achieved during the spring of 1944.
 Coordinated assaults by all the Allied forces, except V Corps, which was confined to a holding action, broke through.
 II Corps attacked along the coast, the French Expeditionary Corps, in a classic demonstration of mountain warfare, broke through on the right flank of Fifth Army, and VI Corps, now commanded by Major General Lucian K. Truscott, broke out of the Anzio beachhead.
 By early summer, Allied forces were well on their way to capturing Rome.

 At this point, one of the more controversial incidents in the history of Fifth Army occurred.
 The strategic conception of General Sir Harold Alexander, commanding the Allied Armies in Italy (later redesigned 15th Army Group), was that the forces of VI Corps, coming out of Anzio, would trap the retreating German forces, and leave them to be annihilated by the advancing Fifth and Eighth Armies.
 However, in contravention of orders, Clark diverted units of VI Corps towards Rome, leaving a small blocking force to attempt to stop the Germans.
 It failed to do so, and the German forces were able to escape and reestablish a coherent line to the north of Rome.
 Clark claimed that there were significant German threats which necessitated the diversion, but many believe that he was primarily glory-seeking by being the first to liberate Rome.

-Two days after Rome fell, on 4 June 1944, Operation Overlord was launched.
+On 6 June 1944, two days after Rome fell, Operation Overlord was launched.
 The strategic conception of Overlord called for a supporting operation to be mounted by invading southern France.
 In order to do so, forces would have to be withdrawn from the Allied Armies in Italy.
 In the end, VI Corps was withdrawn, forming the nucleus of the field forces of the U.S. Seventh Army for the invasion of the French Riviera, Operation Dragoon.
 The French Expeditionary Corps was also withdrawn, to allow its men to be used to for the French First Army, a follow-up formation for Dragoon.
 In slightly less than two months, the strength of the Fifth Army dropped from 248,989 down to 153,323.
 However, the 25,000-strong Brazilian Expeditionary Force, under Marshal J.B.
 Mascarenhas de Morais, as well as other divisions had arrived to align with U.S. IV Corps (which had arrived in June) under Major General Willis D. Crittenberger, so two corps were maintained within Fifth Army.

 In the second half of 1944, the Allied forces fighting on the Italian Front within the U.S. Fifth Army and British Eighth Army resembled more a multi-national force being constituted by: Americans (including segregated African/and/Japanese-Americans), British, French, members of French and British colonies (New Zealanders, Canadians, Indians, Gurkhas, Black Africans, Moroccans, Algerians, Jews and Arabs from the British Mandate in Palestine, South Africans, Rhodesians), as well as Brazilians and exiled forces from Poland, Greece, former Czechoslovakia and anti-fascist Italians.